urbit/docs/tutorials/arvo/ames.md

 happened.
 Then `~worwel-sipnum` can also send a naxplanation on bone 15 saying to `~bacbel-tagfeg` that they cannot join the group, to which an ack is received on bone 14.

+Another reason to separate bones is to avoid race conditions.
+If `~worwel-sipnum` and `~bacbel-tagfeg` attempt to start a flow with each other at the same time we do not wish there to be a conflict when they receive each others' packets.
+Flipping the last bit of the bone based on whether a packet is an ack or a message fragment allows for `~worwel-sipnum` to create flow 8 with `~bacbel-tagfeg` without coming into conflict with the flow 8 `~bacbel-tagfeg` created for `~worwel-sipnum`.

 `%plea`s and `%boon`s are handled on separate bones so that e.g. sending a large `%boon` doesn't stop an additional `%plea` from being received.
 It is also